The Power of the Reddit Community: Why Reddit Is Still King

 • Public or private (with custom rules and entry barriers)

-Unlike traditional social media where posts are curated for engagement, Reddit is built for exploration.
-It encourages thoughtful, authentic, and often deeply personal discussions.
+Unlike traditional social media, where posts are curated primarily for engagement metrics, Reddit is built for exploration.
+It encourages thoughtful, authentic, and often deeply personal discussions, grounded in a framework of community accountability and shared standards.

 Young woman on bed with laptop, engaged in a relaxed digital activity.